 Another phase of the offseason training activities is ending for the Tampa Bay Buccaneers.
 I will take a minute to look forward to what we will see from the quarterbacks in training camp.
 The first day of mandatory minicamp may tell a lot on what to look forward to.

 From day one, Bruce Arians has said that Jameis Winston would be the Tampa Bay Buccaneers’ starter.
 No surprise with this decision, Arians took the job in Tampa because the ties he had to Jason Licht and Jameis Winston.
 From all reports, Jameis has been picking up on the offensive scheme very well.
 Winston should be able to take the next step in his career this season.
 The offense is stacked with playmakers and should provide mismatches all over the field.
 Jameis must show that he can cut down on turnovers and play with an edge, just not too much of one.

-- Tampa Bay Buccaneers and Todd Bowles Defensive Scheme
+- Moments In History: Tampa Bay Buccaneers and the Miami Dolphins

 This is where it gets tricky.
 This offseason the Buccaneers came into the offseason with only one quarterback signed for the upcoming season.
 After free agency started, the Buccaneers signed Ryan Griffin to a two-year deal and everyone was thinking he would have the backup spot.
 Then the Bucs went out and signed Blaine Gabbert to a one-year deal.
 Gabbert has an advantage when it comes to the position.
 He has played for Bruce Arians and appeared in five games for the Arizona Cardinals.
 Griffin has looked good in the offseason but lacks the experience in the system.
 Once training camp starts, the battle will begin.